Vegetable & Lentil Soup

 The taste of this soup hangs on a bay leaf and white pepper.
 My take on a traditional winter soup.
-This one is blended, but you could make a broth type soup by chopping the veg finely, and not blending.
+This isn’t blended so chop the veg finely (1/2 cm cubes).
 If you don’t like chopping – blend!

 Ingredients: